 Treatment for standard cases

-In most cases, Whipple disease therapy begins with two to four weeks of intravenous (IV) ceftriaxone (Rocephin) or penicillin.
-Following that initial therapy, you'll likely take an oral course of sulfamethoxazole-trimethoprim, or SMX-TMP (Bactrim, Septra), for one to two years.
-A shorter duration of antibiotic treatment may lead to a relapse.
+In most cases, Whipple disease therapy begins with two to four weeks of intravenous (IV) ceftriaxone or penicillin.
+Following that initial therapy, you'll likely take an oral course of sulfamethoxazole-trimethoprim (Bactrim, Septra), for one to two years.

-Possible side effects of ceftriaxone and SMX-TMP include mild diarrhea, nausea and vomiting.
+Possible side effects of ceftriaxone and sulfamethoxazole-trimethoprim include allergic reactions, mild diarrhea, or nausea and vomiting.

 Possible side effects of doxycycline include loss of appetite, nausea, vomiting and sensitivity to sunlight.
 Hydroxychloroquine may cause loss of appetite, diarrhea, headache, stomach cramps and dizziness.

 Your symptoms should improve within one to two weeks of starting antibiotic treatment and go away entirely within about one month.